-- The City agrees to provide goggles, hard hats, ear plugs, dust masks, respirators, leather gloves and all safety equipment, as needed, for employees in classifications 7344 Carpenter, 7342 Locksmith and 7358 Pattern Maker. - Employees who wear prescription glasses and are determined by the appointing officer to require eye protection shall be provided with prescription safety glasses. - The City agrees to provide annually four (4) pairs of overalls for employees in classifications 7226 Carpenter Supervisor I, 7236 Locksmith Supervisor I, 7272 Carpenter Supervisor II, 7342 Locksmith, 7344 Carpenters, and 7358 Pattern Maker.
-As an alternative, at an employee's request a department shall pay each employee a clothing allowance of equal value. - The City agrees to provide four (4) pairs of coveralls for employees in classifications 7226 Carpenter Supervisor I, 7236 Locksmith Supervisor I, 7272 Carpenter Supervisor II, 7342 Locksmith, 7344 Carpenters, and 7358 Pattern Maker working at the Municipal Transit Authority (MTA).
+- The City agrees to provide goggles, hard hats, ear plugs, dust masks, respirators, leather gloves and all safety equipment, as needed, for employees in classifications 7344 Carpenter, 7342 Locksmith and 7358 Pattern Maker. - Employees who wear prescription glasses and are determined by the appointing officer to require eye protection shall be provided with prescription safety glasses. - The City agrees to provide annually four (4) pairs of overalls (or work pants) for employees in classifications 7226 Carpenter Supervisor I, 7236 Locksmith Supervisor I, 7272 Carpenter Supervisor II, 7342 Locksmith, 7344 Carpenters, and 7358 Pattern Maker.
+As an alternative, at an employee's request a department shall pay each employee a clothing allowance of equal value. - The City agrees to provide four (4) pairs of coveralls (or work pants) for employees in classifications 7226 Carpenter Supervisor I, 7236 Locksmith Supervisor I, 7272 Carpenter Supervisor II, 7342 Locksmith, 7344 Carpenters, and 7358 Pattern Maker working at the Municipal Transit Authority (MTA).

-4. CEMENT MASONS, LOCAL 580
+4. PLASTERERS AND CEMENT MASONS, LOCAL 580

-- The City agrees to provide annually four (4) pairs of protective overalls for each employee in classification 7311 Cement Mason: two pair to be provided January 31 and two pair to be provided July 31, in each year covered by this Agreement.
-The cost of overalls and laundry of the same shall be paid by the City.
-In the event a pair of overalls is lost or otherwise becomes unavailable due to the employee's fault, the employee agrees to pay for the replacement of same. - 359.
-The City further agrees to provide additional protective clothing, as deemed appropriate by the appointing officer, when any employee in Class 7311
+The City agrees to provide annually four (4) pairs of protective overalls (or work pants) for each employee in classification 7311 Cement Mason: two pair to be provided January 31 and two pair to be provided July 31, in each year covered by this Agreement.
+The cost of overalls (or work pants) and laundry of the same shall be paid by the City.
+In the event a pair of overalls (or work pants) is lost or otherwise becomes unavailable due to the employee's fault, the employee agrees to pay for the replacement of same.

-Cement Mason may come in contact with raw sewage, epoxy or other chemicals or substances commonly used in this trade.
+The City further agrees to provide additional protective clothing, as deemed appropriate by the appointing officer, when any employee in Class 7311 Cement Mason may come in contact with raw sewage, epoxy or other chemicals or substances commonly used in this trade.

-GLAZIERS, LOCAL 718 5.
+5. GLAZIERS, LOCAL 718